Role Hierarchy

 Unverified

-Result: RoleLogic can only manage Member, Unverified, and Guest.
+RoleLogic only manages Member and Unverified.
 Staff and VIP are protected.

 Troubleshooting